 Summative ELPAC Schedule to Return Answer Books for Scoring

 ELPAC Answer Books for kindergarten through grade two must be received by ETS for scoring.
 It is not necessary to complete all student testing prior to returning test materials for scoring.
 Beginning this test administration year, white cartons for returning the ELPAC Answer Books for kindergarten through grade two will also be included in the supplemental orders.
 LEA ELPAC coordinators are encouraged to return completed Summative ELPAC K–2 Writing Answer Books at least twice a month.
 Please view and follow the Summative ELPAC Packing and Return Instructions to help ensure timely scoring and reporting.
 LEAs should download and complete the ELPAC School Group List when returning answer books to serve as a reference for both the LEA and ETS as to what is being returned in each shipment.
-The final date to return Answer Books for scoring is June 15, 2022.
+Answer Books must be scheduled for pick up by June 16, 2023 to be scored by ETS.

 Scoring the Summative ELPAC Speaking Domain